 Way 2.
 Import Contacts from iPhone to Mac via to Mac Address Book

 Step 1.
 Same with the first way, you need head to Settings > iCloud and enable Contacts on your iPhone.

 Step 2.
 Set up iCloud and enable your iCloud account on your Mac.
 Click the little apple icon on the top left of your Mac, choose System Preferences, click iCloud, and select Contacts (Address book) you want to import.

 Then you will see all the iPhone contacts are synced to your Mac Address book.
 And also, have an iCloud account is the prerequisite of the way.

 Way 3.
 How to Import Contacts from iPhone to Mac Directly

 iMyFone D-Back for Mac is an professional data transfer tool which can selectively import your iPhone contacts onto Mac (if you use Windows computer, iMyFone D-Back for Windows is ready for you, also).

-Apply to almost all the iPhone/iPad/iPod Touch, including iPhone 6s/iPhone SE.
+- Apply to almost all the iPhone/iPad/iPod Touch, including iPhone X, iPhone 8/8 Plus.